 Drain and set aside.

-Note – This process removes the bitterness from ginger and also breaks down the fibrous cell wall of ginger making it soft to eat.
+Note – This process removes the bitterness from ginger and breaks down its fibrous cell wall, making it soft to eat.
 It also makes the absorption of sugar syrup easier.

 Heat 1 cup of water and 1 cup of granulated white sugar in a pan over medium heat.